- The Forbes Billionaire List omits a number of the world’s richest people.

 - Hassanal Bolkiah, the Sultan of Brunei, owns the world’s largest private residence.
 It has 1,800 rooms.

-Can you imagine owning a house with 1,800 rooms?
 Many of us are happy to be able to snag an affordable apartment with more than one bedroom, but the Sultan of Brunei, Hassanal Bolkiah, owns a residence with more than 1,800.
-On top of that, he’s worth an estimated $20 billion.
-His wealth has come as a result of oil and gas sales and development.
+His $20 billion worth comes as a result of oil and gas sales and development.
 The guy also owns more than 600 Rolls-Royce automobiles, to give you an idea of what kind of obscene wealth we’re dealing with here.

 Next: More royalty